rudderlabs/analytics-go/Readme.md

+# What is RudderStack?

+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

 ## Installation

-The package can be simply installed via "go get", we recommend that you use a tool like Godep to avoid issues related to API breaking changes introduced between major versions of the library.
+The package can be simply installed via `go get`.
+We recommend that you use a tool like Godep to avoid issues related to API breaking changes introduced between major versions of the library.

 To install it in the GOPATH:
 ```